Lab Founder & Principal Investigator

 Post-Baccalaureate Research Interns

-As a post-baccalaureate research intern in the Flourishing in Health Lab, Grace's research interests included mindfulness practices and psychotherapy strategies for adolescents.
-She graduated from Butler University in 2020 with a Bachelor of Arts in Actuarial Science and Spanish.
-During her time with the lab, Grace also worked as a Consulting Analyst at Huron Consulting Group in Chicago, IL and is the CEO and founder of her SAT preparatory company, Launch.
-Grace intends to pursue a Ph.D. in clinical psychology.
+As a post-baccalaureate research intern in the Flourishing in Health Lab, Grace assisted with data analyses and drafting a manuscript.
+During her time with the lab, Grace also worked as a Consulting Analyst at Huron Consulting Group in Chicago, IL and was the CEO and founder of her SAT preparatory company, Launch.
+Grace intended to continue on to pursue a Ph.D. in clinical psychology

 |